Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 In regular development, the strength of data classes is the extra functions that are generated for you.
 In API design, this strength becomes a weakness.

-For example, let’s say you use the following data class in your API:
+For example, let's say you use the following data class in your API:

 ```kotlin
 data class User(